-b.
+- a.
 SFY 2023: 70%

-iii.
+- b.
+SFY 2024: TBD

+- v.
 Rejected Encounters.
 Encounters submitted to ODM that are incomplete or inaccurate are rejected and reported back to the MCOP on the Exception Report.
 MCOPs must resubmit rejected encounters.

 For this measure, a rejected encounter is defined as an encounter that is accepted into MITS or OMES but receives a threshold error during encounter processing.
 Encounters or files rejected at the translator or preprocessor are not included in this measure.